Space-time as a structured relativistic continuum: Hypothetical carrier of fundamental interactions: field of frames

 In general $\mathcal{L}$ involves both the dynamical variables $Y$ and the absolute objects $G$, thus, $\sigma=\left(G,Y\right)$ and we shall use the symbols $I\left[\Omega,G,Y\right]$, $\mathcal{L}\left[G,Y\right]$.

 In the Hamilton principle of stationary action the quantities $Y$ are subject to the variation procedure; on the contrary, the objects $G$ are kept fixed.
-The field evolution $Y$ can actually occur in Nature iff for any region $\Omega$ it gives a stationary value to the functional $I\left[\Omega,G,\cdot\right]$ within the class of all virtual fields $\psi$ which coincide with $Y$ on the boundary $\partial\Omega$,
+The field evolution $Y$ can actually occur in Nature iff for any region $\Omega$ it gives a stationary value to the functional $I\left[\Omega,G,\cdot\right]$ within the class of all virtual fields $\psi$ which coincide with $Y$ on the boundary $\partial\Omega$, $\left.\psi\right|_{\partial\Omega}=\left.Y\right|_{\partial\Omega}$.
 This results in the familiar Euler-Lagrange equations to be satisfied by $Y$.
 The particular shape of $G$ is a ``parameter'' of the dynamics for $Y$.
 If $\mathcal{L}$ involves absolute quantities, then the physical system described by $Y$ is dynamically open.
 The family of solutions is then controlled by $G$.

-Let $\phi: M\rightarrow M$ be a diffeomorphism of $M$ onto itself.
-If the theory is correctly formulated, i.e., if there are no hidden absolute objects, then we have

-where $\Gamma$ is a differential $(n-l)$-form on $M$ built algebraically of $G$ and $Y$, while $\phi^{\ast}$ denotes the $\phi$-transformation of fields meant in the pull-back convention.